Nebo-M: History

-System design was initiated on a mobile chassis in 1999, after NATO countries attacked the Federal Republic of Yugoslavia, in which the stealth F-117 participated - one was shot down by S-125 Neva with help of P-18 radar - Russia started to perceive stealth aircraft as a possible future threat to their security.
+System design was initiated on a mobile chassis in 1999, after NATO countries intervened in the Federal Republic of Yugoslavia, in which the stealth F-117 participated - one was shot down by S-125 Neva with help of P-18 radar - Russia started to perceive stealth aircraft as a possible future threat to their security.
 To counter that threat, they deemed that detection of such aircraft had to be made possible at greater ranges.
 Production started in 2010 and the system was tested on training grounds in 2011.
 It was publicly presented in 2012.
 In 2012-2013 deliveries started to the Russian Armed Forces.

 Composition and description

-As a system Nebo-M is a complex that features few different radars.
-Mainly from beginning Nebo-M represent modifications and modernization's of older VHF band Nebo SVU, the L-band Protivnik G and the S/X-band Gamma S1 on mobile chassis called in their newer variants RLM-S, RLM-D, RLM-M and command post KU-RLK.
-The whole system with maximum number of radars can be deployed in 40 minutes.
-At minimum deployment with one radar it can not achieve all maximum ranges for detection of all types of air objects but can trace so called stealth aircraft's if deployed RLM-M. All radars from Nebo-M system can be used separately for independent deployment or as pairs in deployments.
+As a system, Nebo-M is a complex which features different radars.
+From the beginning, Nebo-M represented a modification and modernization of older VHF band Nebo SVU, L-band Protivnik G, and S/X-band Gamma S1 radars on mobile chassis.
+The designations of the newer variants are RLM-S, RLM-D, RLM-M, and the command post KU-RLK.
+The full system with the maximum number of radars can be deployed in 40 minutes.
+At minimum deployment with one radar, the system cannot achieve full range or detect all types of air objects, however it can still trace stealth aircraft if deployed with an RLM-M. All radars from Nebo-M system can be used separately for independent deployment, or as pairs.

-Nebo-M can exchange observed information with antiaircraft missile systems like Pantsir missile system, S-300 and S-400 or others in order to guide them towards threats.
+Nebo-M can exchange observed information with antiaircraft missile systems like Pantsir missile system, S-300, and S-400 or others in order to guide them towards threats.